STAFF & VOLUNTEERS

 Many people ask Natalia why she and her husband moved from Florida to the Finger Lakes in late 2012.
 The response is always the same-it’s beautiful in the Finger Lakes!
 The last years have been about exploring the Finger Lakes and all it has to offer.
 The charm of the Finger Lakes, with its fantastic scenery, beautiful lakes, quaint downtowns and incredible history, has won her over.
 She lives in Geneva with her husband and two children.

-Debbie has been an environmental educator for the past 10 years after a career as Captain with the United States Air Force and then as a Civil Engineer.
-Deb’s diverse background as an environmental educator has taken her to Belize, Guatemala, and to various institutions here in the United States.
-Her passion for learning and educating enable her to be an ideal education leader with the FLM and if you haven’t experienced it yet, Debbie also ensures that all experiences she leads are laced with FUN!
+Debbie has been an educator for over a decade after a career as Captain with the United States Air Force and then as a Civil Engineer.
+Debbie’s diverse background as an environmental educator has taken her to Belize, Guatemala, and to various institutions here in the United States.
+Her passion for learning and educating enable her to be an ideal education leader with the SFLM and if you haven’t experienced it yet, Debbie also ensures that all experiences she leads are laced with FUN!

 Sydnie is a recent graduate from Keuka College where she studied Art & Design and Marketing.
 During her time at Keuka College, she helped with various design-related projects for the Finger Lakes Museum.
 She is very excited to join the FLM team and to be a part of their future development.
 She loves living in the Finger Lakes region with all its natural beauties and hidden treasures.
 In her free time, she enjoys painting murals, hiking, kayaking, and exploring new places!